alisnichenko/research-summer2019/README.md

 # tweets-research-py

 ## Disclaimer
 I joined a data science lab my freshman year for 3 months over the summer.
 The following is just a brief showcase of what I have done and what I have worked with.
-My experience and my skills are on a completely different at the moment, and I probably wouldn't have done some of the things the way they are presented here.
+My experience and my skills are on a completely different level at the moment.
+Looking at it now, I would not approach the research question the way I did that summer.

 ## What I did
 - Analyzed 12GB+ large datasets obtained from government websites, Twitter API, and other sources in JSON format using